deepomicslab/TCRclub/README.md

 TCRclub has several hyper-parameters such as k, beta, single_cutoff and con_cutoff.
 For users seeking to fine-tune clustering coverage and its associated purity, adjusting the con_cutoff parameter is advised.
 This approach offers the quickest adjustment, allowing users to increase (or decrease) con_cutoff for higher (or lower) clustering coverage in the consensus result.

 ### Identifying T-cell clubs
 TCRclub runs on GPU by default.

 If you do not have access to a GPU, simply append --CPU to the end of the command.

 To identify T-cell clubs, follow the instructions below based on your specific scenario:

-If the cells come from a single sample/patient, run the Python script [TCRclub.py](TCRclub.py) using the following command:
+1. If the cells come from a single sample/patient, run the Python script [TCRclub.py](TCRclub.py) using the following command:

 `python3 TCRclub.py --tcr_file ./example_data/processed_tcr.csv --rna_file ./example_data/processed_rna.csv`

+CPU command: `python3 TCRclub.py --tcr_file ./example_data/processed_tcr.csv --rna_file ./example_data/processed_rna.csv --CPU`

-If the cells come from multiple samples/patients, run python script [TCRclub.py](TCRclub.py) with the additional *--multiple_sample* parameter:
+2. If the cells come from multiple samples/patients, run python script [TCRclub.py](TCRclub.py) with the additional *--multiple_sample* parameter:

 `python3 TCRclub.py --tcr_file ./example_data/processed_tcr.csv --rna_file ./example_data/processed_rna.csv --multiple_sample`

+CPU command: `python3 TCRclub.py --tcr_file ./example_data/processed_tcr.csv --rna_file ./example_data/processed_rna.csv --multiple_sample --CPU`

-If you choose the fixed_initialization option, run Python script [TCRclub.py](TCRclub.py) with the following command.
+3. If you choose the fixed_initialization option, run Python script [TCRclub.py](TCRclub.py) with the following command.

 `python3 TCRclub.py --tcr_file ./example_data/processed_tcr.csv --rna_file ./example_data/processed_rna.csv --fixed_initialization --repeat_times 1`

+CPU command: `python3 TCRclub.py --tcr_file ./example_data/processed_tcr.csv --rna_file ./example_data/processed_rna.csv --fixed_initialization --repeat_times 1 --CPU`

 The T-cell clubs will be saved in the "consensus_result.csv" file within the output directory specified by the *out* parameter.
 The output file will include a new column named "club" in the input TCR file, where T cells with the same club ID are considered to belong to the same club.
 ![Image text](https://github.com/deepomicslab/TCRclub/blob/e48f9a7903811dd043a2e26f4402704a68c69bb1/img/example_result_file.png)
 **Fig.3** An example of the produced result in .csv format.

-[Tutorial](./tutorial.ipynb) is available to guide you through the process step by step.
+[Tutorial (on GPU）](./'tutorial(onGPU).ipynb') is available to guide you through the process step by step.